TeamLEGWORK/LEGWORK/docs/index.rst

 Circular and stationary?
 No problem!
 Eccentric and chirping?
 We've got you covered!

 Want to determine if *your* favorite source is detectable by LISA?
-Let us do the LEGWORK and keep the LISA literature free from spurious factors of 2!
+Let LEGWORK do the legwork and keep the LISA literature free from spurious factors of 2!

 .. toctree::
    :maxdepth: 1
-   :caption: Contents:

     Installation <install>
     Tutorials <tutorials>